NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Background research

-Chen et al. \cite{chen2017a} described a Central Pattern Generator (CPG) composed of two reciprocally inhibitory neurons.
-To reduce the FPGA resources usages, Chen et al. \cite{chen2017a} has optimised the CPG to avoid using multipliers (FPGAs have a low quantity of multiplier blocks), and the non-linear parts of the Komendantov-Kononenko neuron model \cite{komendantov1996} were removed.
-Cheung et al. \cite{Cheung2016} proposed the NeuroFlow, a scalable SNN simulator suitable to be implemented on FPGA clusters.
-It was possible to simulate about 600,000 neurons and to get a real-time performance for up to 400,000 neurons simulated using NeuroFlow on 6 FPGAs \cite{Cheung2016}.
-Podobas and Matsuoka \cite{Podobas2017} proposed the use of OpenCL, an HLS tool, to increase productivity by facilitating the SNN design (provide a higher level of hardware abstraction) on FPGAs.
-Two different neuron models, their axons and synapses, were designed using OpenCL and Authors claim a speed performance of up to 2.25 GSpikes/second.
-Sakellariou et al. \cite{Sakellariou2021} suggested a spiking accelerator base on FPGAs to enable users to develop SNNs targetting ML applications and promise an acceleration of up to 800 times for inference and up to 500 times for training compared to Software SNN simulations.
+\glspl*{fpga} have been used, for many decades, accelerating applications, including edge/cloud computing. \glspl*{fpga} are flexible devices because of their flexible architecture enables developers to describe customised architectures.
+Such flexibility comes with a downside because \glspl*{fpga} are also known by their associated complexity.
+There are two main \gls*{fpga} manufacturers, namely, Intel\footnote{Available online, \url{https://www.intel.co.uk/content/www/uk/en/products/programmable/fpga.html}, last accessed: 04/03/2021} and Xilinx\footnote{Available online, \url{https://www.xilinx.com/}, last accessed: 04/03/2021}. \\ Mishra et al. \cite{Misra2010} identified in their survey that many \gls*{snn} usually have about $10^4 \sim 10^8$ neurons and $10^{10} \sim 10^{14}$ synapses and that high-performance neural hardware is essential for practical application.
+Li et al. \cite{Li2010} proposed the implementation of visual cortex neurons on \glspl*{fpga}.
+The implemented visual cortex neurons exhibited the same dynamics as those recorded from real neurons using multi-electrodes arrays.
+Li et al.\cite{Li2012} implemented 256 fully connected neurons, and its performance was assessed by storing four patterns and applying similar patterns containing errors.
+The implemented system was capable of operating using a 100 MHz clock, which enables the acceleration of the system 40 times above the real-time operation \cite{Li2012}.
+Cassidy et al. \cite{Cassidy2013} proposed the use of \glspl*{fpga} to accommodate spiking neurons and unsupervised \gls*{stdp} learning structures.
+In this work, Cassidy et al. \cite{Cassidy2013} demonstrated that digital neuron abstraction is preferable to more realistic analogue neurons; they also emulated the massive parallelism connectivity and high neuron density as observed in nature; the neuron states were also multiplexed to take advantage of clock frequencies and dense \glspl*{sram}.
+Chen et al. \cite{chen2017a} described a \gls*{cpg} composed of two reciprocally inhibitory neurons.
+To reduce the \gls*{fpga} resources usages, Chen et al. \cite{chen2017a} has optimised the \gls*{cpg} to avoid using multipliers (\glspl*{fpga} have a low quantity of multiplier blocks), and the non-linear parts of the Komendantov-Kononenko neuron model \cite{komendantov1996} were removed.
+Cheung et al. \cite{Cheung2016} proposed the NeuroFlow, a scalable \gls*{snn} simulator suitable to be implemented on \gls*{fpga} clusters.
+It was possible to simulate about 600,000 neurons and to get a real-time performance for up to 400,000 neurons simulated using NeuroFlow on 6 \glspl*{fpga} \cite{Cheung2016}.
+Podobas and Matsuoka \cite{Podobas2017} proposed the use of \gls*{opencl}, an \gls*{hls} tool, to increase productivity by facilitating the \gls*{snn} design (provide a higher level of hardware abstraction) on \glspl*{fpga}.
+Two different neuron models, their axons and synapses, were designed using \gls*{opencl} and the authors claim a speed performance of up to 2.25 GSpikes/second.
+Sakellariou et al. \cite{Sakellariou2021} suggested a spiking accelerator base on \glspl*{fpga} to enable users to develop \glspl*{snn} targeting \gls*{ml} applications and promise an acceleration of up to 800 times for inference and up to 500 times for training compared to Software \gls*{snn} simulations.